 DVS is a global footwear brand that was founded in 1995 by the Dunlap brothers and Tim Gavin.
-It has always remained dedicated to inspiring youth to have fun and always push forward.
+It has always remained dedicated to offering premium skate footwear.
 This re-brand project occurred in 2013-2014 and was led by Creative Director Kelly D Williams.

 The initial logo was created by early DVS designer Marty Shadoan approximately twenty years ago.
 It was a memorable icon of the ’90s and shared a very similar aesthetic to many other skate, surf, and snowboarding brands of the era.
 Kelly agreed that the logo didn’t need a complete overhaul, but it did need a subtle update that brought it up to speed with contemporary design principles and ensured it could withstand the test of another twenty years and beyond – especially in an industry where trends are constantly changing.

 Their original icon was quite sheered, slightly uneven, and had extremely thin points at each end of the shape that proved difficult to execute properly in embroidered and molded applications.
 The first icon was also considered to be a somewhat confusing symbol, causing a unanimous “what is that?” response.
 Furthermore, this icon had been reinterpreted over the years as it circulated around the marketplace.
 Nearly a dozen different iterations of the logo existed, and even internally there was confusion as multiple versions lingered around the organization, each with only slight differences.
 This is why we felt it was imperative to update the logo and create a decisive Brand Guide to serve as a standard for all Marketing efforts and Product design.